 As a comfort function FSRA (Full Speed Range Adaptive Cruise Control) plays the most important roll in the current development.
-The vehicle adjusts the true speed to the desired speed predefined by the driver, provided the traffic conditions permit this, otherwise the true speed is automatically adapted 20 to the traffic situation.
+The vehicle adjusts the true speed to the desired speed predefined by the driver, provided the traffic conditions permit this, otherwise the true speed is automatically adapted 25 to the traffic situation.

-In addition to an increase of the comfort, safety functions are increasingly focused, the reduction of the breaking and or stopping distance playing the most important role in emergency situations.
-The spectrum of the corresponding driver 25 assistance functions reaches from an automatic priming of the brake to the reduction of the brake latency (pre-fill), via an improved brake assistant (BAS+) up to the autonomous emergency braking.
+In addition to an increase of the comfort, safety functions are increasingly the focus, whereby the reduction of the braking and/or stopping distance in emergency situations plays the most important role.
+The spectrum of the corresponding driver assistance functions extends from an automatic priming of the brake for reducing the brake latency (pre-fill), via an improved brake assistant (BAS+) up to the autonomous emergency braking.